Hauck, V. 2017. Time to strengthen strategic partnerships for peace and security in Africa. ECDPM's Talking Points Blog, 13 November 2017.

 Photo courtesy of UNAMID via Flickr.

-The 5th AU-EU Summit will be held in Abidjan, Cote d’Ivoire, on 29-30 November 2017.
-Which issues will European and African leaders discuss during the Summit?
+Which issues will European and African leaders discuss during the fifth AU-EU Summit?
 What is the current status of the relationship and how can it be strengthened?
 Ahead and after the Summit, we will try to answer these questions (and more) in our new Africa-Europe dossier.